Felice Albers

 Felice Albers (born 27 December 1999) is a Dutch field hockey player.

 Career

-Club Hockey
+Club hockey

 Albers plays club hockey for Amsterdam in the Dutch Hoofdklasse.

 In 2019, Albers was a member of the Amsterdam team that won the 47th and last EuroHockey Club Champions Cup.
 The team won the final 7–0 against Real Sociedad at the tournament held in Amstelveen, Netherlands.

-Junior National Teams
+Junior national teams

 Under–18

 In 2016, Albers represented the Netherlands U–18 team at the EuroHockey Youth Championships.
 At the tournament, she scored one goal and won a gold medal with the team.

 Under–21

 Following her appearances in the national U–18 side, Albers appeared regularly in Dutch youth teams.
 In 2019, she debuted for the national U–21 side at the EuroHockey Junior Championship in Valencia, Spain, where she won a silver medal.

-Senior National Teams
+Senior national teams

 Indoor

 Albers was a member of the Netherlands Indoor side at the 2018 EuroHockey Indoor Nations Championship in Prague, Czech Republic.